Galton Valley Canal Heritage Centre

 Each level offers varying views of the structure.
 Next to the steps is the ash hole, where ash from the boilers was deposited.
 Walk up the steps, turn right past the chimney and you will see a small door that leads to the coal hole.

 The best view of the pumping station and Galton Valley can be enjoyed from the pedestrian bridge that crosses the adjacent railway.
 You can access this bridge from Brasshouse Lane.
 From this height, you can experience the sheer magnitude of Galton Valley and think about the countless men who dug it all out by hand!

 Walk up Brasshouse Lane over the old main line canal and you will notice a grassy area on the left.
 Here, you can see a few monuments that pay homage to the history of the area.

-How long does it take to see the heritage centre?
+How long does it take to see Galton Valley Canal Heritage Centre?

 Seeing the centre from the outside will take around 20 minutes if you wish to take in the views from both canal levels and the pedestrian bridge.
 When the centre re-opens, we will visit and report how long the interior takes to enjoy.

-How do I get to the heritage centre?
+How do I get to Galton Valley Canal Heritage Centre?

 Smethwick Rolfe Street railway station is a very short walk from the centre.
 If you are travelling by car, use the car park on the corner of Great Arthur Street and Brasshouse Lane.
 There are no restrictions and it’s also a very short walk.